Using AWS Copilot to Build CI/CD + Integration tests for your ECS app

 So I want to take this service and deploy it and I’ve used a couple of

 copilot commands to actually do that.
 So if I type in

 copilot app ls for example I can see

 that I’ve deployed an app I’m calling “std” for standard.
-You know just like there’s a
+Just like there’s a

-standard lib you know in many languages.
+standard lib in many languages.
 So this is gonna be a standard lib of

 string manipulation.
 So if I type in

 I’ve deployed some services.
 And you can see the the list of services here.